 Massachusetts is a relatively slow growing but densely populated state with a comparatively large percentage of its residents living in metropolitan areas.
 The population density of Massachusetts was estimated as of July 1, 2017 to be 879.5 persons per square mile, as compared to 92.2 for the United States as a whole.
-Among the 50 states, only Rhode Island, New Jersey, and Vermont have a greater population density.
+Among the 50 states, only Rhode Island and New Jersey have a greater population density.
 Massachusetts also ranked just behind New Jersey and Rhode Island, as well as Delaware, in percentage of residents living in metropolitan areas.
 According to the current county-based definition, 98.6 percent of the state's population live in metropolitan areas.

 The state's population is concentrated in its eastern portion.
-The city of Boston is the largest city in New England, with a July 1, 2016 population estimated at 673,184 or 9.9 percent of the total state population.
-Boston is the hub of the seven-county Boston-Cambridge-Newton, MA-NH Metropolitan Statistical Area (MSA), which includes the two southeastern New Hampshire counties, and had a total population as of July 1, 2016 estimated at 4,794,447, or 32.5 percent of the total New England population.
-The Cambridge-Newton-Framingham, MA Metropolitan Division is the largest component of that MSA, with a total population as of July 1, 2016 estimated at 2,368,792, while the Boston, MA Metropolitan division is the second largest component, with a total population estimated at 1,994,976.
+The city of Boston is the largest city in New England, with a July 1, 2017 population estimated at 685,094, or 10.0 percent of the total state population.
+Boston is the hub of the seven-county Boston-Cambridge-Newton, MA-NH Metropolitan Statistical Area (MSA), which includes the two southeastern New Hampshire counties, and had a total population as of July 1, 2017 estimated at 4,836,531, or 32.7 percent of the total New England population.
+The Cambridge-Newton-Framingham, MA Metropolitan Division is the largest component of that MSA, with a total population as of July 1, 2017 estimated at 2,388,152, while the Boston, MA Metropolitan division is the second largest component, with a total population estimated at 2,013,403.

-The second largest MSA in the state is the Worcester, MA MSA, with a July 1, 2016 population estimated at 935,781.
-The city of Worcester, situated approximately 40 miles west of Boston with a July 1, 2016 estimated population of 184,508, is the second largest city, both in New England and the state.
+The second largest MSA in the state is the Worcester, MA MSA, with a July 1, 2017 population estimated at 942,475.
+The city of Worcester, situated approximately 40 miles west of Boston with a July 1, 2017 estimated population of 185,677, is the second largest city, both in New England and the state.
 As a major medical and education center, the Worcester area is home to 18 patient care facilities and 13 colleges and universities, including the University of Massachusetts Medical School.

-The third largest MSA in Massachusetts is the three-county Springfield, MA MSA, with a July 1, 2016 population estimated at 630,283.
-Springfield, the third largest city in the Commonwealth with a July 1, 2016 estimated population of 154,074, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, including Baystate Health Systems, General Dynamics, and MassMutual Financial Group.
-In addition, Springfield is home to three in ependent colleges.
+The third largest MSA in Massachusetts is the three-county Springfield, MA MSA, with a July 1, 2017 population estimated at 631,652.
+Springfield, the third largest city in the Commonwealth with a July 1, 2017 estimated population of 154,758, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, including Baystate Health Systems, General Dynamics, and MassMutual Financial Group.
+In addition, Springfield is home to three independent colleges.

 As the following graph and table (on the next page) indicate, the population in Massachusetts has generally grown at a rate similar to the population of New England and more slowly than the nation as a whole.
-From 2009 to 2016, Massachusetts' growth has more closely resembled that of the U.S. as a whole than that of New England, although growth began to increase again in 2017.
-According to the Census Bureau's latest revised estimates released in July 2017, the Massachusetts population has grown only by 7.8 percent since Census 2000, while the U.S. has grown 15.4 percent.
+From 2009 to 2016, Massachusetts' growth has more closely resembled that of the U.S. as a whole than that of New England, although growth began to increase again in 2016.
+According to the Census Bureau's latest revised estimates released in July 2017, the Massachusetts population has grown only by 7.8 percent since Census 2000, while the U.S. has grown 15.4 percent in that span.

-The following table compares the population level and percentage change in the population of Massachusetts to the six-state New England region and to the United States.
+The following table compares the population level and percentage change in the population of Massachusetts to the sixstate New England region and to the United States.